 Hidden Singles by Box

 If a number only shows up as a candidate in one cell of a box, you may set that cell value to be that number.
-In the example below the candidate 6 is only found in the bottom-right cell of the box.
+In the example below the candidate 6 is only found in cell I6 of the middle-right box.
 Since each box must contain one 6, this cell must be the 6.
 This is a hidden single by box and is given a Sudoku Snake skill value of 1.

 Copyright 2010 by Sudoku Snake.